Commitment to Equity, Diversity and Inclusion

 Canada Research Chairs are governed by the same policies that govern all staff, faculty and researchers at the university.
 All information can be found on our University Policies webpage.

 Emily Carr University of Art + Design has participated in the Canada Research Chairs Program since 2013.
 The university has seen its allocation of Canadian Research Chairs (CRCs) increased in the last year.
-To view our distribution of allocations, check the CRC Program allocation details and scroll to find Emily Carr University of Art + Design.
+Our distribution of allocations below.